 Quote from: YamoHow would such a game fare when held against the LARP definition I proposed above (physical placement of players in real world affecting action in game world)?

-As said, although the real world overlaps with the imagined environment, the in-game situation in itself is such that it wouldn't be affected much by the physical actions of the players, since talking around a table is talking around a table regardless of any fictional significance which the game might ascribe to it.
+the in-game situation in itself is such that it wouldn't be affected much by the physical actions of the players, since talking around a table is talking around a table regardless of any fictional significance which the game might ascribe to it.
 Their seating order at the table isn't without meaning, of course, as semiprivate comments between the players next to each other form the bulk of the interaction.

 Quote from: GrimGentTheir seating order at the table isn't without meaning, of course...